-These days having a website to display your work is an absolute must, but it doesn’t need to be a daunting or expensive task.
-There are many ways to create a photography website but my personal favourite is to use WordPress.
+These days, having a website to display your work is an absolute must, but it doesn’t need to be a daunting or expensive task.
+There are many ways to create a photography website but my personal favourite is to use WordPress (WordPress for Photographers: Beginners Guide).
 WordPress began life as a blogging platform but has since evolved into one of the most powerful content management systems in the world and it’s used by millions of people.
 The WordPress software itself is free but this widespread adoption is great because it means that many powerful add-on tools are available to us for a tiny price, and also quite often for free.

 I know that some people out there feel like they don’t know where to begin when it comes to making a photography website so I wanted to show you just how easy and fast it is to get a professional looking photography portfolio website online from scratch.

 - Buy a domain name (www.yoursite.com)

 - Set up a web host for the domain

 - Add a photo portfolio, contact details and a biography